City of Lima planning on hiring 36 positions

-In 2020, the City of Lima left many jobs vacant that were created by retirements and career moves vacant.
+In 2020, the City of Lima left many jobs vacant that were created by retirements and career moves.
 Now in 2021, they are going to start filling those.

 The city is looking to hire at least 36 new employees in various departments.
 Last year they played it safe due to the pandemic and froze any hiring.
 Now as restrictions are starting to ease, they are ready to hire and fill these job opportunities and list them on the city’s website.